sk2001git/CS3103_G22_GrpProject/README.md

 - `hudp/metrics.py` — metrics recorder for PDR/latency/jitter/throughput
 - `sender.py` and `receiver.py` — demo apps
 - `plot_metrics.py` — simple plotting of CSV metrics

+### Acknowledgements
+- AI was used to generate the bare bones file with notImplementedErrors to provide a collaborative space for team work on functional obligation and integration